kumarsatish23/cronJobLinux/README.md

 **About the Author:**

  Hi!
-I'm [satish Kumar Rai](https://github.com/kumarsatish23), a passionate Developer.
-I'm excited to share this automation solution with you.
+I'm [Satish Kumar Rai](https://github.com/kumarsatish23), a passionate Developer.With collaboration of [Rahul Sannala](https://github.com/RahulSannala) excited to share this automation solution with you.

 # Automating Sitemap Generation with Cron Job